Pointpt/trace-link-recovery-study/notebooks/README.md

  ** this folder includes three different studies that are correlated and both use the IR models

  1. study 1: bug report x features : volunteers and expert answers analysis based on Cohen's kappa value

- 2. study 2: bug report x features : expert and IR-models answers analysis based on Cohen's kappa, precision, recall and fscore values
+ 2. study 2: bug report x features : empirical study (volunteers + expert) and IR-models answers analysis based on precision, recall and fscore values

- 3. study 3: test cases x bug reports: analysis of IR-models traceability results based on precision, recall and fscore values, when compared with the extracted results in the comparison of volunteers and expert answers.
+ 3. study 3: test cases x bug reports: analysis of IR-models traceability results based on precision, recall and fscore values, when compared with the extracted results in the comparison of empirical study answers (volunteers + expert).